Storybook is configured via a folder called

 |Configures Storybook to load stories on demand, rather than during boot up |

 |Enables support for MDX version 1 as a fallback.
 Requires |

 By default, Storybook will load stories from your project based on a glob (pattern matching string) in

-.stories.js.
-The intention is you colocate a story file with the component it documents.
+.stories.*.
+The intention is for you to colocate a story file along with the component it documents.

-If you want to use a different naming convention, you can alter the glob, using the syntax supported by micromatch.
+If you want to use a different naming convention, you can alter the glob using the syntax supported by picomatch.

 .js files from the

 Additionally, you can customize your Storybook configuration to load your stories based on a configuration object.
 For example, if you wanted to load your stories from a